Care & Treatment

-Complications from these procedures can include sexual dysfunction (impotence) and urinary incontinence.
+Complications from these procedures can include sexual dysfunction (inability to get an erection) and urinary incontinence (inability to control urine).

-Less invasive procedures can treat BPH in some men in whom the prostate is not severely enlarged.
+Less invasive procedures can treat BPH in men whose prostate is not too large.
 These include:

-- Radiofrequency ablation: Heat is used to burn away areas of the enlarged prostate
+- Radiofrequency ablation or microwave thermotherapy: Heat is used to burn away areas of the enlarged prostate

 - Prostatic lift: An implanted device is used to widen the urethral opening and implants are placed to keep it open

-The treatment of prostatitis depends on the cause (if identified).
+The treatment of prostatitis depends on the cause (if known).

 Surgery is rarely needed for prostatitis.
-You may need surgery if your prostatitis is due to an abnormality in the bladder or urethra that is causing chronic, recurrent prostatitis.
+However, it may be needed if prostatitis is due to an abnormality in the bladder or urethra that is causing long-lasting prostatitis.

 When cancer cells have grown beyond the prostate or spread to other parts of the body, treatment is designed to slow the growth of the cancer cells.

-Surgery for prostate cancer involves removing the prostate gland (prostatectomy), and some of the surrounding tissue and lymph nodes that may contain cancer cells.
-Prostatectomy can cause urinary incontinence and erectile dysfunction, so it is important to talk with your healthcare provider about the risks you may face based on your individual situation.
+Surgery for prostate cancer involves removing the prostate gland (prostatectomy) and some of the surrounding tissue and lymph nodes that may contain cancer cells.
+Prostatectomy can cause inability to control urine or have erections.

-No matter what stage of prostate disease or prostate cancer you have, your healthcare provider or oncologist (cancer specialist) will want to monitor the disease to check how well the treatments are working.
-If you have cancer, periodic tests will also help to alert your provider if the cancer is spreading.
+No matter the stage of prostate cancer, a healthcare provider needs to monitor the disease to check how well the treatments are working.
 For prostate cancer, the most common monitoring method is the PSA test.

-If your prostate cancer has spread to other organs or to your bones, imaging tests such as CT scans or PET scans can show where the cancer is.
-CT or PET scans let your oncologist target treatment to reduce pain and manage your disease in the best way possible.
+If prostate cancer has spread to other organs or bones, imaging tests such as CT scans or PET scans can show where the cancer is.
+These tests can help a healthcare provider target treatment to manage the disease.